 We won’t go into the details, but by late July the Allies had grown in strength.
-Significant numbers of additional American and British soldiers arrived.
+Large numbers of additional American and British soldiers arrived.
 The Battle of Amiens itself started at 4:20 AM and included British, French, Australian, Canadian, and American troops.
 It was a big day, with the Allies advancing, on average, 11 km into German territory.
 That’s big stuff, and was notable for its effect upon the morale of both sides.
 One German general described it as “the black day of the German Army.”

 It was also one of the first major battles that involved a coordinated, surprise attack by infantry, artillery, tanks and aircraft.
 We’re going to focus on artillery today because, well, that’ll get us to our Drink of the Day.

-So naturally we turn to a pretty formidable cocktail as Drink of the Day and an appropriate one is immediately at hand: the French 75.
+So we turn to a formidable cocktail as Drink of the Day and an appropriate one is at hand: the French 75.
 That’s right, same name as the cannon.
 But like so many things related to booze, just what the French 75 is as a cocktail has changed over time and is not without controversy.

 Cocktails are often named after current cultural or news items, and knowledge of the 75 as a weapon was ubiquitous.
 Hence, over the years between about 1915 and 1930 a variety of versions appeared in print.
 The only thing they all had in common was gin.

 As reported by Philip Greene in his book, A Drinkable Feast, Harry’s New York Bar in Paris used Calvados, or apple brandy as the base spirit.
 But as we know it now, using gin as a base spirit, the consummate cocktail historian David Wondrich notes that it first appeared in print in 1927, followed by inclusion in Harry Craddock’s 1930 publication The Savoy Cocktail Book.
 And that seminal tome spread the recipe everywhere.